sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/hardware/arduino/arduino.rst

 Device Identification
 ---------------------
-Each device communicating with SiteWhere needs a unique identifier referred to as a *hardware id*.
+Each device communicating with SiteWhere needs a unique identifier referred to as a hardware id.
-Also, SiteWhere needs to understand the type of hardware it is communicating with, which is indicated by a *specification token* passed on registration.
+Also, SiteWhere needs to understand the type of hardware it is communicating with, which is indicated by a specification token passed on registration.
 Device specifications may be created via the administrative console or via REST services.
 When a device self-registers, SiteWhere uses the hardware id and device specification to create a new device instance in the system.